DmitryFedoroff/python/yandex-academy/open-lectures-2022/applications-selection/README.md

 In the first line, enter a natural number `n` (`1 ≤ n ≤ 1000`) - the total number of applications.
 Then `n` lines with descriptions of applications are entered - two numbers in each `si` and `fi`.
 It is guaranteed that `si` < `fi`.
 The time of the beginning and the end of the lecture is a natural number, not exceeding `1440` (in minutes from the beginning of the day).

-Output: Print one number - the maximum number of application that can be fulfilled.
+Output: Print one number - the maximum number of applications that can be fulfilled.

 ## Examples: